innot/argparseDecorator/docs/source/usage.rst

 :meth:`~.argparse_decorator.ArgParseDecorator.command` and
 :meth:`~.argparse_decorator.ArgParseDecorator.execute`.

-*command* is a Decorator that can mark any function or method as a command.
+:meth:`~.argparse_decorator.ArgParseDecorator.command` is a Decorator that can mark any function or method as a command.
 There can be any number of decorated functions.

 .. code-block:: python